mistersalman/hotel_booker/README.md

 How to Run:
   My settings:

     I designed this project in PyCharm in order to minimize issues with preparing a virtual environment for Django.
 I highly encourage you do the same.

     The application, as is, should be able to run out of the box.
 'Run' the program and you will be directed to an admin login.

+      Conversely, in the command line, run the code 'python3 manage.py runserver' in the command line (at the manage.py level)

+      Once it's up and running, navigate to http://127.0.0.1:8000/admin/

     Here, enter testAdmin as the login and password12 as the password.
 This will give you superuser access.

 #TODO

   -Implement better front-end which allows for users to book multiple days (currently using default; needt o learn how to design this)